 To set global default quotas on all projects, click Edit.

-For Default storage consumption, enter the maximum quantity of storage that any project can consume, selecting MB, GB, or TB from the drop-down menu, or enter -1 to set the default to unlimited.
+For Default storage consumption, enter the maximum quantity of storage that any project can consume, selecting MiB, GiB, or TiB from the drop-down menu, or enter -1 to set the default to unlimited.

-To set quotas on an individual project, click the 3 vertical dots next to a project and select Edit.
+To set quotas on an individual project, select the project and then click Edit.

-For Default storage consumption, enter the maximum quantity of storage that this individual project can consume, selecting MB, GB, or TB from the drop-down menu.
+For Default storage consumption, enter the maximum quantity of storage that this individual project can consume, selecting MiB, GiB, or TiB from the drop-down menu.